-4. Prohibition and Enforcement Necessary to Protect the Community Rights
+4. Prohibition and Enforcement Necessary to Protect Community Rights

-Here is where the law specifies key actions that are not allowed in order to protect the community rights described in the previous section.
+Here is where the law specifies key actions that are not allowed in order to protect the Community Rights described in the previous section.
 The key is to specifically prevent the corporate harms that violate the provisions of the Community Bill of Rights.
 This includes complete bans on certain activities by certain persons or entities.
 Such a provision could be "It is unlawful for any corporation to {name harmful activity} within [Municipality]."
-You want to think about who the law is prohibiting is it just corporations (and did you include a definition to cover other business entities when you say "corporation") or do you want to also prohibit the government from doing that activity.
-What about individuals doing that activity?
-If you want to prohibit everyone from doing it, use the word "person" i.e., "It is unlawful for any person to . . . ."
+You want to think about who the law is prohibiting.
+Is it just corporations (and did you include a definition to cover other business entities when you say "corporation")?
+Or do you want to also prohibit the government from that activity?
+What about individuals?
+If you want to prohibit everyone from doing it, use the word "person."
+"It is unlawful for any person to...."